sureshgadupu/PDFUtilities-Java/README.md

 4. **Common Memory Bank:** We have a common memory bank for all the AI assistants.
 This maintains same context across all the AI assistants.
 5. **Fundamental Software Engineering Principles:** This is to ensure that the AI is following the best practices in software development.
 Its **Agile** Development workflow.
 Enough talking, let's get started.
+5. **AUTOMATICALLY updates documentation after any planning/implementation/debugging:** The custom prompts are designed such that it will ALWAYS upadate the documentation after any change.
+So you focus on building, and it will take care of other things.

 ## Quickstart: Using this Template for AI Coding